ChanWenLe/student_engagement-analysis/README.md

 ### Data Visualisation with R

-R was chosen for this analysis due to its powerful capabilities in data manipulation and visualization.
-The RMySQL, dplyr, forcats, and ggplot2 libraries were utilized to seamlessly connect to the MySQL database, manipulate the data, and create a compelling visual representation.
+Here’s a more fluent version of your content:

-The process began by connecting to the anl503 database and retrieving the vttclean table into a data frame.
-The total airtime for each student was then calculated by summing the milliseconds column, followed by filtering out entries where RegName was 'INSTRUCTOR' or missing.
+R was selected for this analysis due to its robust capabilities in data manipulation and visualization.
+The RMySQL, dplyr, forcats, and ggplot2 libraries were employed to seamlessly connect to the MySQL database, process the data, and produce a compelling visual representation.

-To enhance clarity, the results were arranged in descending order based on the total duration.
-This arrangement was achieved using the fct_reorder function from the forcats package.
-The final step involved plotting the data with ggplot2, where a bar chart was created to visualize the accumulated airtime for each student.
-The chart was designed with clear labels, a formatted y-axis, and an informative title to facilitate easy interpretation of student engagement.
+The analysis began by connecting to the anl503 database and loading the vttclean table into a data frame.
+The total airtime for each student was then computed by summing the milliseconds column, followed by filtering out entries where RegName was either 'INSTRUCTOR' or missing.

-This approach effectively highlights student participation, making it easy-to-understand for readers to identify and compare the engagement levels across different students.
+To improve clarity, the results were arranged in descending order based on total duration using the fct_reorder function from the forcats package.
+Finally, the data was visualized using ggplot2, creating a bar chart that effectively displays the accumulated airtime for each student.
+This visualization makes it easy for readers to identify and compare student engagement levels.
 ![image](https://github.com/user-attachments/assets/e7622f14-ee74-4b26-bf60-f3e33b928f4e)